 Future President of the Board

-Linda Ravey is a native of Texas, born in Austin and living in Bryan for 36 years.
-Currently she is a program manager for Texas A&M System Technology Commercialization and has been employee of the A&M system for 20+ years.
+Linda Ravey is a program manager for Texas A&M Technology Commercialization and has been an employee of the A&M system for 25+ years.
 Linda has served in various roles including development work, administration, marketing and communication, new company development, and has a track record of being an effective team member and leader.
-A recent example is that in 2014 she received the “Outstanding Employee Service Award” from the A&M System.
-She was the lead A&M producer of the Texas Aggies go to War Exhibit that opened in Bastogne, Belgium in December 2014.
+In 2014 she received the “Outstanding Employee Service Award” from the A&M System and the Divison of Research Staff Excellence Award in 2017.
 Her experience on other boards and her employment with A&M coupled with a passion to see others realize their dreams through having a home of their own is a great fit for her involvement for Habitat.
-Linda has lived in Bryan for 36 years raising her family in the community.
-Linda and Rick have six children between them and the blessing of 12 grandchildren.
+Linda has lived in Bryan for 39+ years raising her family in the community.
+Linda and her husband Rick have six children between them and the blessing of 20 grandchildren.
 They enjoy fishing, camping, hiking and traveling.

 Gabby Ring moved to the Brazos Valley from Houston over 5 years ago.
 She graduated from The University of Texas at Austin with a Bachelor of Science in Mechanical Engineering and holds an MBA from The University of Colorado.
 Over the last twenty years, she has held various roles from sales, retail, marketing, and management to corporate strategy.
 She is currently the Manufacturing Operations Director for LiquidPower Specialty Products Inc. in Bryan.
 She challenges her employees and other companies to team up with Habitat for Humanity to make a difference in our community by supporting a great organization that provides a way for parents to obtain a safe and affordable home for their children.